 Michael J. McMorrow is an experienced trial and appellate litigator whose practice focuses on commercial litigation.
 Before starting the firm, Mr. McMorrow was a partner at a small business litigation boutique and at consumer litigation boutique Edelson McGuire, LLC.
 Mr. McMorrow started his legal career in 2000 at Hopkins & Sutter, which later merged into Foley & Lardner, where he litigated commercial and regulatory cases throughout the federal and state courts.
 He is admitted to practice in the State of Illinois and before the U.S. District Courts for the Northern District of Illinois and the Eastern District of Michigan.
 Mr. McMorrow is also admitted to practice before the U.S. Courts of Appeals for the Seventh and Ninth Circuits, the Judicial Panel on Multidistrict Litigation, and the United States Supreme Court.
-In addition to running McMorrow Law, P.C., Mr. McMorrow also serves as Counsel to the respected intellectual property firm Patti & Malvone Law Group, LLC.
+In addition to running McMorrow Law, P.C., Mr. McMorrow also served as Counsel to the respected intellectual property firm Patti & Malvone Law Group, LLC from 2014-2018.

 Mr. McMorrow is an experienced trial and appellate litigator whose practice focuses on commercial litigation and class actions.
 His recent experience includes representation of corporate clients in the mobile telephone content industry in commercial and trade secret litigation, as well as representation of consumer classes in litigation under the federal Telephone Consumer Protection Act, state unfair competition and consumer fraud laws, the Truth in Lending Act, and common law claims.
 He has represented clients in court and at trial across a full spectrum of issues, including airplane leasing, trade secret litigation, commercial contracts, consumer class actions, airport construction, automotive manufacturing, commercial and consumer lending, and product liability, and has represented clients in heavily-regulated industries including insurance, defense contracting, health care and energy.